-I agree with Steve Danning’s point of view and his negative answer to this question.
+Personally, I agree with Steve Danning’s point of view and share his negative answer to this question.

 Storytelling isn’t dead.
 On the contrary, it has evolved.

-- Storytelling 1.0 is unidirectional, and sports closed endings.
-It starts with a “Once upon a time” and ends with a “And they lived happily ever after.”
+- Speaking of storytelling 1.0, it’s unidirectional, with closed endings.
+It starts with a “Once upon a time” and ends with a “And they lived happily ever after”.

-- Storytelling 2.0 is bi-directional, and sports changed endings or open endings.
-It starts with a “Twice upon a time” and ends with a “And they lived…”
+- On the other hand, storytelling 2.0 is bi-directional, with both changed and open endings.
+It starts with a “Twice upon a time” and ends with a “And they lived…”.

-- Storytelling 3.0 is interactive and multi-ending.
+- In the end, storytelling 3.0 is interactive and has multiple endings.
 It starts with a “Three times upon a time” and ends the way the audience chooses.

-A Writing-Friendly Question: How would you define storytelling 3.0?
+A Writing-Friendly Question: What is, in your opinion, storytelling 3.0?

 From NO to YES, there is only one CLICK.
 Please share this text.